 • Understand and support us when we might prohibit entry or exclude people who are being unreasonably disruptive or are under the influence of alcohol or controlled drugs

 • Understand and support us when we might prohibit entry or exclude people who are expressing racist views or who advocate the abolition of the State of Israel.

 • Understand that we have a general right of refusal of entry to any person on any ground without further explanation.

 Refund Policy & Credits

-A full or pro rata refund or a transfer will be allowed in the following circumstances:
+A refund or transfer either full or pro-rata will only be processed in the following circumstances:

 1. Where the Centre cancels, reschedules or prematurely closes an event or course within twelve months of the original event date.

-4. Credit notes issued in any circumstance, must be redeemed within 6 months of issue otherwise it will automatically lapse.
+6. Credit notes issued in any circumstance must be redeemed within six months of issue.
+Otherwise they will automatically lapse.

 LJCC Health & Safety Policy